 At the Oceanographic Systems Lab (OSL) a team of engineers, technicians and staff define Autonomous Underwater Vehicle (AUVs) concepts and build them into reality.
-Starting off with a small 100 meter depth rated two person portable vehicle just ten years ago, our team now designs larger more powerful vehicles designed to visit depths up to 6000 meters.
+Starting off with a small 100 meter depth rated two person portable vehicle just over a decade ago, our team now designs larger more powerful vehicles designed to visit depths up to 6000 meters.
 Our mission is to provide the latest and most cutting edge technology for AUVs and their objectives relating to science and military applications.

 What is REMUS?